Mulperi/angular-handbook/README.md

 </app-item-list>
 ```

 The contents of an \$event object depends on the event that is used.
 In this case it will be a "Item" that's passed as an argument to the `emit()` method.
-From that point it's up to the parent component to deal with the event and it's data.
+Then it's up to the parent component to deal with the event and it's data in it's `onItemClick()` method.

 ## Directives and pipes

 Directives modify the template dynamically.
-They are classes with `@Directive()` decorator.
+Their functionalities are defined in a class with `@Directive()` decorator.
 You can create your own directives or use Angular's default ones like *ngFor or *ngIf.
 Structural directives alter the DOM and are marked with \*.

 ```